 Being an owner of the business one should have an idea regarding the processes and other stuff going on in the network.
 As soon as you notice some funny business or suspicious activity going on, you should be capable of tracking them down and taking appropriate actions to eradicate them in order to prevent being a victim of some serious cybercrime.
 Also, you can recruit a security expert for keeping an eye on your network, says Kelly.
 If you are running out of budget in hiring a security expert then open software such as Security Onion can come to help.
 You just need to install it on the extra server and it will track all the activities ongoing on the network.
 Even though you may not be sound in security or technical aspects if you find something fishy like unusual balance deduction or dysfunctions of some of the functions you can immediately report to the Security Onion.

 - Protect the bank accounts

-Always make use of multilevel authentication in order to log into you bank’s account, if the banks allows so.
-This will build an extra wall of may be a virtual token or a phone confirmation along with the password, preventing it from impersonating.FDIC suggests using a different computer for online banking.
+Always make use of multilevel authentication in order to log into your bank’s account, if the bank allows so.
+This will build an extra wall of maybe a virtual token or a phone confirmation along with the password, preventing it from impersonating.FDIC suggests using a different computer for online banking.

 Related Posts :

 - THINGS TO CONSIDER BEFORE YOU BUY WILDCARD SSL CERTIFICATE